-Gingivitis: This is first stage of gum disease, where debris and bacteria build up along the gum line, creating plaque.
-At this stage the disease is reversible, because bones and soft tissue have not yet been permanently damaged.
+Gingivitis: This is the first stage of gum disease, where debris and bacteria build up along the gum line, creating plaque.
+At this stage, the disease is reversible, because bones and soft tissue have not yet been permanently damaged.

 Periodontitis: Pockets of bacteria, plaque, and tartar move below the gum line that create pockets of infection.
-At this point, damage is being done to the bones and connective tissue that hold the teeth in place.
-However, with professional dental treatment it's possible to prevent more damage.
+At this point, the damage is being done to the bones and connective tissue that hold the teeth in place.
+However, with professional dental treatment, it's possible to prevent more damage.

 Advanced Periodontitis: At this point, the damage to bone and soft tissue is severe enough that the tooth will loosen or shift, and may become loose enough to fall out.
 Aggressive treatment is needed to prevent tooth loss, but sometimes tooth extraction becomes necessary.